From GPUs to RRAMs: Distributed In-Memory Primal-Dual Hybrid Gradient Method for Solving Large-Scale Linear Optimization Problem: Introduction

 \textit{First-order methods for linear programs:} Large-scale constrained linear programs (LP) push the limits of classical solvers based on simplex and interior-point methods due to heavy sparse matrix factorizations that are performed at each iteration~\cite{lu2024cupdlpjlgpuimplementationrestarted}.
 These factorizations become a bottleneck: they can consume significant memory—since sparse constraint matrices often yield dense LU/Cholesky factors—and are difficult to parallelize.
 In fact, for very large instances, memory blow-up from factorization often causes out-of-memory errors even when the raw matrix data fits in memory~\cite{lu2024cupdlpjlgpuimplementationrestarted}.
 First-order methods such as primal–dual hybrid gradient (PDHG), initially designed for image processing applications~\cite{chambolle2011first, condat2013primal, he2012convergence, zhu2008efficient}, avoid this pitfall by using only matrix–vector multiplications instead of matrix inversions.
 Each PDHG iteration has a low per-iteration cost and is matrix-free, meaning the algorithm only needs to access the constraint matrix via multiply operations.
 This leads to multiple advantages in large-scale settings: the solver's memory footprint is essentially just the problem data, and the simple, regular operations can exploit modern parallel hardware much more effectively than the sequential steps of simplex or interior-point solvers.
 These advantages also enable an efficient use of GPU for solving LP models, which is not practical for more conventional solution methods such as simplex and interior point methods.

 Recent research has demonstrated that with proper enhancements, first-order methods can attain high solution accuracy on LPs and even outperform classical solvers on certain problems.
-For example, PDLP~\cite{lu2024cupdlpjlgpuimplementationrestarted} applies PDHG to LPs with additional techniques like diagonal preconditioning, adaptive step sizing, and restarting, enabling it to solve many benchmark LPs faster than the ADMM-based splitting conic solver (SCS)~\cite{o2021operator} and to beat commercial solvers—e.g., Gurobi~\cite{gurobi}—on a very large PageRank LP instance~\cite{NEURIPS2021_a8fbbd3b}.
-Interestingly, the developers of commercial LP solvers have also begun integrating PDHG: Gurobi reports that an experimental PDHG algorithm can be competitive with its highly optimized simplex and interior-point methods on certain large-scale LPs.
+For example, the works by Lu et al. on PDLP~\cite{lu2024cupdlpjlgpuimplementationrestarted} applied PDHG to LPs with additional techniques like diagonal preconditioning, adaptive step sizing, and restarting, enabling it to solve many benchmark LPs faster than the ADMM-based splitting conic solver (SCS)~\cite{o2021operator} and to beat commercial solvers—e.g., Gurobi~\cite{gurobi}—on a very large PageRank LP instance~\cite{NEURIPS2021_a8fbbd3b}.
+Interestingly, developers of commercial LP solvers have also begun integrating PDHG: Gurobi reported that an experimental PDHG algorithm was potentially competitive with its highly optimized simplex and interior-point methods on certain large-scale LPs.~\cite{touretzky2025gurobi}.
 These studies underscore that a matrix–vector-centric iterative solver can scale to problem sizes beyond the reach of factorization-based solvers, especially when paired with parallel architectures.